Agent authentication¶

 Issue: Error: Authorization context not available for tool

-Solution: Ensure initialize_authorization_context() is called in your agent's chat() function.
+Solution: Ensure resolve_authorization_context() is called in your agent's chat() function and the result is assigned to completion_create_params["authorization_context"].

 OAuth token expired¶